leta199/Simulation-Random-Walks-/README.md

 # Simulation - Random Walks
 A simulation of "Gamblers Ruin"- this is a classic statistics and modelling problem to peer into the expected amount of money won or lost based on probabilities of winning or losing a sepcfici amount of moeny through betting.
 This simulation utilises a constant probablity of success to simulate the our random walk with a lose or gain of $1/ bet.

+We will look into a casino that has 100,000 bets a month and identify the amounts of money we expect from these bets in a month.
+Each bet represents a loss or gain of $1, therefore we will investigate aspects of this month for the casino such as probabilites of outcomes and amount the casino makes.

 This project will cover:

-- Setting up simulation parameters
+- Setting up simulation parameters (number of bets, number of repetitions)
-- Simulating an amount won after n many bets
+- Simulating an amount won after 100,000  bets
-- Simualting "Gamblers Ruin" using random walks
+- Simulating "Gamblers Ruin" using random walks
 - Graphing the random walk and finding the probability of making between $4600 and $6000 from 100,000 bets in a casino

 ## HOW IT'S MADE